linode/docs/CONTRIBUTING.md

 This guide describes how to write and submit a guide for the Linode docs.
 If you would like to write on a topic, please visit our [Contribute](http://www.linode.com/contribute) page to choose a topic and submit a writing sample.
 When you have received an email notifying you that your topic has been accepted, you are ready to follow the steps in this guide.

-## Fixing an issue
+## Fixing an Issue

-If you want to start contributing by helping us correct existing issues, go to our [GitHub issues page](https://github.com/linode/docs/issues) and look for issues with the label ```help wanted```.
+If you want to start contributing by helping us correct existing issues, go to our [GitHub Issues page](https://github.com/linode/docs/issues) and look for issues with the label ```help wanted```.
 Read through the comments and make sure there is not an open pull request against the issue, and that nobody has left a comment stating that they are working on the issue (3 days without activity is a good rule of thumb).
 Leave a comment stating that you would like to work on the issue.

 ## Create a New Guide